 This is a quick overview on some of Amsterdam’s most popular areas.

-This area is called Grachtengordel and it is without a doubt the best place to stay in Amsterdam with family in terms of convenience and old charm.
+Grachtengordel, Amsterdam’s canal ring, is undoubtedly the best place to stay in Amsterdam with family in terms of convenience and old charm.

 I am personally very fond of the area between the Amstel and Prinzengracht, as well as the area immediately to the West of the centre, near Jordaan (see below).